fcdoc/doc/en/flashduty/alter/custom_fields.md

 FlashDuty has supported access to most common alert systems, and we have put most of the information in the push content into Lables for display.
 Despite this, our users will still have some expansion or customization needs, such as manually marking a incident whether it is a false positive.
 Therefore, we provide a **custom field** function to further enrich incident description.

-With custom fields, you can add custom metadata, record specific incident-related information, and pass and use this information during incident processing.
+Through custom fields, you can add custom metadata, record specific incident-related information, and pass and use this information during incident processing.
 The following are common usage scenarios for custom fields:

 - **Flexible Definition**: You can create multiple custom fields as needed and define the field names, types, options, and default values.
 Common custom field types include text, drop-down lists, and checkboxes.